|"A DIFFERENT TASTE"

 When away on holiday, especially to the wilder areas, it may not be advisable

-to take your best pipe.
+to take your most expensive pipe.

 It won't matter so much if it is your corncob that

 disappears into the ocean, or is trodden on by an elephant.

 The life of a corn cob is comparatively short, but it is priced accordingly.

 Try one - an essential part of pipe smoking experience.